I've had to take down the Beta Reader application form as I've been inundated with applications!

 · Being a beta reader is not a paid gig, but you will have my undying gratitude and love.
 And you get to read a book for free!

-If you'd like to read a sample of the book before registering, please click here to download the first section .
+If you'd like to read a sample of the book before registering, please click here to download an excerpt .

 NB: 'Multiple readers' are permitted as beta readers, e.g. both a guardian and child can be beta readers.
 However, please fill out two separate application forms (refresh the page if needed):